 I had clothing in my closet that was at least ten years old, that I had never parted with.
 Ten years!
 So despite curbing my shopaholic tendencies, I clearly had a ways to go when it came to adopting a somewhat minimalistic lifestyle.

-And that got me thinking about how much I hated having to sort through all the stuff that didn’t bring me joy, how much I do detest clutter even if it’s out of site behind a closed closet and how much the older I get, the more minimalism appeals to me.
+And that got me thinking about how much I hated having to sort through all the stuff that didn’t bring me joy, how much I do detest clutter even if it’s out of sight behind a closed closet and how much the older I get, the more minimalism appeals to me.

 I grew up with the generation of parents that were of the Great Depression Era.
 As such, my parents didn’t indulge us kids every whim.